keyprez/keyprez/README.md

 🚧 WIP

-Application built with SvelteKit (currently in public beta), TypeScript, Tailwind (with just-in-time compiler and hot reloading) and Vite.
+Application built with SvelteKit (currently in public beta), TypeScript and Vite.

 For local development run: